mcampos1/Terraform-Associate-Notes/Read, Generate, Modify Configurations.md

 security group, cidr_blocks= [${aws_eip.myeip.public_ip}/32]

 running terraform plan the resource that will fetch the specifc attribute of another resource will say "(known after apply)"

+**Output Values**
+Output values make information about your infratructure available on the command line, and can expose information for other Terraform configurations to use.